slackorama/sethmason.com/content/2007-05-22-writing-tests-to-expand-your-brain.markdown

 Title: Writing Tests For Fun And Profit
-Tags: Tests, JavaScript
+Tags: tests, javascript
 Slug: writing-tests-to-expand-your-brain

 Learning a new programming language historically starts off with the classic “Hello World” example.
-I’ve probably written a variation on that a bazillion times.
+I've probably written a variation on that a bazillion times.
 From there you take more steps into advanced parts of the language.
 If you are smart, you save your example programs to refer back to them later.
-But there’s a better way.
+But there's a better way.
 And that better way is to write test cases that exercise the capabilities of the language you are trying to learn.
 This also works for new libraries within a language you are trying to learn.